SemiVanilla-MC/Welcome/README.md

-# SemiVanilla Minecraft Server
+# SemiVanilla Team

-Welcome to the official Github org for SemiVanilla MC.
-SemiVanilla is a hard difficulty survival server with RPG elements and a competitive multiplayer experience.
-This repository is contained within the official Github org for SVMC.
+Welcome to the official Github org for the SemiVanilla Team.
+We are a team of Minecraft players with almost 20 years combined experience running Minecraft servers.
+We specialize in semi-vanilla and vanilla+ servers that provide a unique survival experience that players new and old can all enjoy.
+We set trends, not follow them.

 Most content in this org is private and only visible by team members.